Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The trial of the NSU right-wing terror cell took over four years.
+It's been 10 years since the NSU extreme-right terror cell was uncovered.
 DW answers five key questions from one of Germany's most high-profile neo-Nazi cases.

-Böhnhardt had already managed to avoid capture before: In January 1998 Böhnhardt’s garage in Jena was searched by police after a tip-off.
-They found enough explosives there to cause a major explosion, but Böhnhardt managed to flee the city before an arrest warrant was issued.
+Böhnhardt had already managed to avoid capture before: In January 1998, Böhnhardt’s garage in Jena was searched by police after a tip-off.
+They found enough explosives to cause a major explosion, but Böhnhardt managed to flee the city before an arrest warrant was issued.

 Among other things, police found a gun in the burned-out apartment that was the one used in nine of the murders, giving them concrete evidence of the NSU's involvement.